 - brain injury

-- medical conditions that make it difficult to breathe, such as an extreme asthma attack
+- medical conditions that make it difficult to breathe, such as extreme asthma attacks

-- amyotrophic lateral sclerosis (ALS), a degenerative disease affecting the nerves in the brain and spinal cord
+- amyotrophic lateral sclerosis (ALS), which is a degenerative disease affecting the nerves in the brain and spinal cord

 - temporary memory loss

 Severe symptoms include: